 The Board has developed Charters for its own operation as well as for each of the subsidiary Boards and Board committees.
 These charters set out the Board oversight responsibilities that includes the working relationship with the Executive Director, strategic direction, operational and executive policy, risk management and monitoring and accountability including performance management of both the Board and senior management.

 Harold is a consultant in the accounting and advisory channel who specialises in private equity capital raising, revenue growth, and process improvement.
 This comes after 20 years inside the biggest technology companies in Australia, creating sales strategies and leading teams focused on success.

 He is a multi-award winner in communications, revenue growth, and management.
 He holds a Bachelor of Arts (double major in journalism and a major in government), a Post Graduate Diploma in Applied Finance and Investment, is a member of the Australian Institute of Company Directors, and has been a long-term judge of the Telstra Business and Business Women’s Awards.

-Mr Ken Walker, Treasurer
+Mr Ken Walker, Vice Chair

 BCom, CPA, CTA

 Mr Ken Walker has over 30 years of experience with the Australian Taxation Office prior to retirement in 2013.
 He held a variety of senior professional and leadership positions including audit, advice, litigation and law development.
 Since leaving the ATO, Ken continues to work in his family business.

 Mr Walker has held a number of institutional roles within the SeventhDay Adventist Church including as a member of the School Board of Brisbane Adventist College and its constituent schools for 16 years and as a member of the South Queensland Conference Executive Committee for 6 years.
 He has a longstanding commitment to community service.